 Seat belt use has been proven to reduce the risk of fatal injury to front-seat passenger car occupants by 45 percent and 60 percent for light-truck occupants.
-In 2009, Arkansas' seat belt usage rate was 74.4 percent.
-The national usage rate for 2009 has not been determined as of this date, however in 2008 the usage rate was 83 percent.
+In 2009, Arkansas' seat belt usage rate was 74.4 percent while the national usage rate was 84 percent.